 With experience in design and delivery of major projects across a variety of sectors, Andrew’s completed projects include: mixed use regeneration projects for major UK house builders and social housing providers, award winning low-energy homes in Hampshire and small scale developments in difficult urban sites.
 With his experience, Andrew provides a quick and detailed response to support clients during site acquisitions.
 He also has expertise in the education sector.
 In particular, primary and secondary schools where he has delivered multi phased new build and refurbishment solutions to constrained sites.

-Phillip has over 15 years experience at FBM.
-Most of his time is devoted to securing new projects through competitions and tenders.
-He also has responsibility for finance and office operations.
+Phillip has been a Director at FBM for nearly twenty years.
+In September 2021 he is leaving his full time position but will continue to provide advice and support as a consultant.
+At FBM most of his time has been devoted to securing new projects through competitions and tenders.
+He also had responsibility for finance and office operations.
 Phillip has board level experience in the social housing and charitable sectors and is an award winning school governor.
 Phillip is interested in creating ways to share knowledge and ensure that the core values that underpin each organisation follow through to every area of the business.
 At FBM this has involved introducing periodic design charrettes and reviews and our “Friday Forums” which provide a platform for staff to share ideas and information about current projects.